csc-training/intro-to-dl/notebooks/README.md

 ## Setup

-We will use Jupyter Notebooks for all exercises on Day 1.
+We will use Jupyter Notebooks for all afternoon exercises on Tuesday and Wednesday.
 There are several ways to set up a Jupyter environment for running the exercises:

 ### 1. CSC’s Notebooks